 • Stage 2 must be complete to receive honors in government.

-• For more information about Government Department regulations involving the General Education Expectations and the government major, please visit the majoring page of the Wesleyan Government Department web site at http://www.wesleyan.edu/gov/majoring/index.html
+• For more information about Government Department regulations involving the General Education Expectations, please visit the majoring page of the Wesleyan Government Department web site at http://www.wesleyan.edu/gov/majoring/index.html

 Many students take government courses without majoring in government.
 We sometimes offer First-Year Initiative (FYI) seminars, but demand for our regular courses is high, so we cannot offer as many FYI courses as we would like.
 First-year students and sophomores are welcome, however, to take the introductory courses we offer in each of our four concentrations.
 Another option is QAC201 Applied Data Analysis, the social science methodology course that is offered by the Quantitative Analysis Center and crosslisted as GOVT201 (it counts toward the government major).
 Most of our survey courses are open to first-year students and sophomores, although majors usually have preference.
 If you navigate to Wesmaps and click on "Government" (a red link under the heading "Social Sciences") you'll see a link to government courses this year that are "Appropriate for First-year Students."

 A government major will give you the opportunity to acquire broad knowledge of political science and to undertake in-depth study in a particular concentration, either American politics, comparative politics, international politics, or political theory.
 Each concentration has its own introductory course, survey courses, and advanced seminars.
 Concentrators are usually required to take the introductory course and three upper-level elective courses in the chosen subfield.
 In addition to taking these four courses within the concentration, majors are required to take at least one course in at least two of the three subfields outside the concentration.
 This requirement assures that majors acquire breadth across the discipline as well as depth in at least one subfield.

 • To complete the major requires 9 approved government credits

 - You may count toward the major only one introductory course (GOVT151, 155, 157, or 159)

 • 5 of the 8 remaining courses must be upper-level Wesleyan GOVT courses in the range 201-399

 • The remaining 3 courses numbered 201 or higher may be: